-It’s not just the physical elements that take a toll; humans also play a role, I’ve noticed that structures like this also take a beating from energetic beach cleaner-uppers.
-The next organized beach cleanup in Oregon, USA will be on March 30, 2013.
+It’s not just the physical elements that take a toll, humans also play a role.
+I’ve noticed that structures like this also take a beating from enthusiastic beach cleaner-uppers.
+The next organized beach cleanup in Oregon will be on March 30, 2013.

-3 months later…it’s almost gone.
+Three months later…it’s almost gone.

 Here it is, a little worse for wear, withstanding a recent King Tide.
 You can see this stump in the background of one of the photos in my last post, King Tide.